 - 1 – 10 oz.
 (325 gm.) can of sweet corn (about 1 ½ cups)

 - ½ cup black olives

-- Add the cumin, chili powder, oregano and garlic powder and sauté for another minute.
+- Add the garlic, cumin, chili powder, oregano, and garlic powder and stir to combine everything.